Highfield | UK Funding For Qualifications | Apprenticeship Funding

 • give feedback on apprenticeship training

-The Register of Apprenticeship Training Providers (RoATP) is a record of organisations that are eligible to receive government funding to train apprentices.
+The apprenticeship provider and assessment register (APAR) is a record of organisations that are eligible to receive government funding to train apprentices.

-• an employer that pays the levy and wishes to train your own workforce or apprentices
+• an employer that pays the levy and wants to train your own workforce or apprentices (an employer-provider)

-• a training provider nominated by an employer that has successfully evidenced a gap in the existing apprenticeship provision offer
+• a provider nominated by an employer that has shown evidence of a gap in the apprenticeship provision offer